Bandit Algorithms for Deep Brain Stimulation: Preliminaries

 \subsection{Reinforcement Learning Algorithms for DBS}

 A variety of RL algorithms have been explored for DBS devices in literature, with deep-RL algorithms receiving more attention than the other RL approaches.
 Our work, however, focuses on the lightweight MAB algorithms for RL that make algorithms more suitable for DBS implants.
 First, this section elaborates on the deep-RL algorithms that have been widely studied in recent work and then describes the MAB algorithms we use in this paper.
 In the context of DBS, the RL controller operates on the current neural state of the patient, represented as a vector of electrophysiological biomarkers.
 Formally, let the brain state at time step $t$ be denoted by $s_t = [b_1(t), b_2(t), \ldots, b_n(t)] \in \mathcal{S},$ where each $b_i(t)$ corresponds to a biomarker for DBS.
 The RL agent observes $s_t$ and selects a stimulation action $a_t = [f_t, A_t] \in \mathcal{A}$, where $f_t$ and $A_t$ represent the stimulation frequency and amplitude, respectively.
 The environment (i.e., the patient’s brain) responds to the stimulation with a new state $s_{t+1}$, and a scalar reward $r_t$ reflecting therapeutic efficacy.
 The objective of the RL controller is to learn a policy $\pi^*(a_t \mid s_t) = \arg\max_{\pi} \mathbb{E} \left[ \sum_{t=0}^{T} r_t \right],$ that maximizes the expected cumulative therapeutic reward while maintaining stability in the patient’s neural dynamics.
-This control objective differs fundamentally from conventional RL applications, e.g., in games, where the agent aims to \textit{continuously manipulate} the environment to achieve a dynamically shifting goal state.
+This control objective differs from conventional RL applications, e.g., in games, where the agent aims to \textit{continuously manipulate} the environment to achieve a dynamically shifting goal state.
 Instead, in DBS, the aim is to \textit{identify and sustain} an optimal stimulation configuration $(f^*, A^*)$ such that the $P_\beta$ is minimized, i.e.,$(f^*, A^*) = \arg\min_{(f, A) \in \mathcal{A}} P_{\beta}(s_{t+1})$, thereby restoring and maintaining a stable, healthy brain state.
-The interaction of the BGT model with the RL agent is shown in \cref{fig:RL_BGT_interaction}.
+The BGT model and the RL agent interaction is shown in \cref{fig:RL_BGT_interaction}. \\

+\textbf{Deep Reinforcement Learning (Deep-RL):} Deep-RL algorithms combine reinforcement learning principles with deep neural networks to learn complex control policies directly from high-dimensional inputs.
+These algorithms aim to maximize cumulative reward by iteratively improving a policy that maps observations to actions, often through gradient-based optimization of a value or policy function.